tyronferrer/EDM-Portfolio-Tyron-G.-Ferrer/FINAL LAB TASK 2/README.md

 ## Here’s the Query Statements

-Fisrt, a command that create a database as the active database, so subsequent SQL operations will be performed within that specific database.
+Fisrt, a command that create a database, so subsequent SQL operations will be performed within that specific database.
 ```sql
 CREATE DATABASE student_assignments;
 SHOW DATABASES;